anxiety–Tung-Lam–pixabay_1048

 • Watch what you eat

-You can lessen the number of anxiety attacks, or the severity of your symptoms, by avoiding certain foods and drinks.
-For example, reduce your intake of caffeine, alcohol, soda, energy drinks, and chocolate.
+You can sometimes lessen the number of anxiety episodes or the severity of your symptoms by avoiding certain foods and drinks.
+For example, reduce your intake of caffeine (including coffee, some teas, energy drinks, and certain sodas), alcohol, and highly sugary snacks and beverages, as these can worsen anxiety for some people.

 .

-It’s also important to avoid certain over-the-counter medications; some products contain chemicals that can worsen anxiety.
+It’s also important to be cautious with certain over-the-counter medications; some products contain stimulants or other chemicals that can worsen anxiety.
 Talk to your doctor or pharmacist to find out more about which products you should avoid, and which products you should use instead (if any).

 .